smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Same Type Clause` - force all Pokémon on a team to share a type with one another

-`No NFE Clause` - ban all Pokémon that are not fully evolved (Pokémon can be re-added manually by simply unbanning them)
+`NFE Clause` - ban all Pokémon that are not fully evolved (Pokémon can be re-added manually by simply unbanning them)

 `Forme Clause` - limit one of each forme of a Pokémon on a team (a team can have Zamazenta + Zamazenta-Crowned, but not Zamazenta + Zamazenta)